IlyaMak/doctor-appointment/README.md

 ### Steps:
 1. `git clone https://github.com/IlyaMak/doctor-appointment`
 2. `cp .env.example .env`
-3. update DATABASE_URL and stripe in the .env
+3. update DATABASE_URL, STRIPE_KEY, STRIPE_SECRET and STRIPE_ENDPOINT_SECRET variables in the .env
 4. `sh build/build.sh`
 5. `symfony server:start`
 6. open http://localhost:84
+7. to use stripe run `stripe login` to log in on the stripe service (if you are not logged yet), then run in the separate command line - `docker compose exec php stripe listen --forward-to localhost:80/api/payment/stripe`

 ## Installation with docker compose